How Financial Aid Works at BridgeValley Community and Technical College

 The recommended completion date for the FAFSA is March 1st.
-Tax information is needed when completing the application; however, if taxes are not filed by March 1st you may estimate income information.
-Any estimated information should be corrected on your FAFSA once your taxes are filed for the year.
+Tax information is needed when completing the application; however, the FAFSA uses priop-prior year taxes and not the current year's taxes.

 Full time enrollment is not necessary to receive aid but, students should generally be enrolled in a minimum of six credit hours.

 All notices of deadlines are posted on our web page.
 Notifications regarding required documentation are sent via the college assigned email address provided by BridgeValley.
 Notifications will not be mailed.
 New students will be initially contacted through the email address supplied on the FAFSA until a campus email address has been assigned.
 Spam filters should allow email from BridgeValley CTC.

 - Enrolled in an aid eligible degree program

 - Making Satisfactory Academic Progress as defined by the College